acoutoal/lmm/README.md

 The methods are based on the Generalised Least Squares approach.

 # gen_sim
-We also provide functions to simulate Genotype and Phenotype data subject to population structure with k subpopulations, ancestry-related random effects, and separate genetic effect and ancestry effect SNPs.
-The genotype differences in allele frequencies can be specificied.
+Simulates genotype and phenotype data subject to population structure with k subpopulations.
+The genotype differences in allele frequencies can be specificied for each sub-population.
+Phenotypes consists of ancestry-related random effects, genetic effects, and random error

 # gwas_lmm_demo
-We demo the above functions on a ilustrative GWAS example correcting population structure using different appraoches and noting the impact of the different appraoches on the effect size estimates.
+A demo of the above functions using a simulated GWAS with sub-population structure.
+We compare different methods for correcting population structure and assess the impact on the effect size estimates of these methods.

 # LMM Lite
 We also implement the method described in the following paper: